KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

-## Namespace
+## Autocomplete Namespace

 KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types, models and views.

-## Context
+## Autocomplete Context

-KeyboardKit has an observable ``AutocompleteContext`` that handles autocomplete state, such as if autocomplete is enabled, which suggestions to present, etc.
+KeyboardKit has an observable ``AutocompleteContext`` that handles autocomplete state, such as ``AutocompleteContext/isAutocompleteEnabled``, ``AutocompleteContext/isAutocorrectEnabled``, which ``AutocompleteContext/suggestions`` to present, etc.

+``AutocompleteContext`` also has persistent, observable settings, such as how many suggestions to display.
+You can read more on how to sync settings between the main app and the keyboard extension in the <doc:Essentials> and <doc:Settings-Article> articles.

 KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever autocomplete is performed.

-## Settings

-KeyboardKit has an observable ``AutocompleteSettings`` that handles autocomplete settings, such as how many suggestions to display, whether or not autocomplete and autocorrect is enabled, etc.

-KeyboardKit's settings types are observable and will automatically persist any changes made.
-KeyboardKit will observe these types and sync any changes made to them to their respective contexts, which will automatically update the affected views.

-KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/settings``.
-You can read more about how settings are handled in the <doc:Essentials> and <doc:Settings-Article> articles.

-## Services
+## Autocomplete Services

 In KeyboardKit, an ``AutocompleteService`` can provide suggestions when the user types or the text input cursor moves in the text.

 KeyboardKit doesn't have a standard autocomplete service implementation.
 Instead, it injects a disabled service into ``KeyboardInputViewController/services`` until you replace it with your own implementation or register [KeyboardKit Pro][pro].

+KeyboardKit Pro unlocks a ``Autocomplete/LocalService``, which performs on-device autocomplete, and a ``Autocomplete/RemoteService``, which can be used to integrate with any remote, REST-based API.

 ## How to perform autocomplete

-KeyboardKit will automatically call ``KeyboardController/performAutocomplete()`` whenever the keyboard text changes, then update the ``KeyboardInputViewController/state`` context with suggestions from the ``KeyboardInputViewController/services`` ``Keyboard/Services/autocompleteService``.
+KeyboardKit will automatically call the ``KeyboardInputViewController``'s ``KeyboardController/performAutocomplete()`` whenever the keyboard text changes, then update the context ``AutocompleteContext/suggestions`` with the suggestions that are returned from the current autocomplete service.

-``KeyboardInputViewController`` has many open autocomplete-related functions that can be used to configure how it performs autocomplete, which text it uses, etc. You can also use the ``AutocompleteContext`` to configure how autocomplete behaves.

-However, ieverything eventually comes down to which ``AutocompleteService`` you use.
-The ``Autocomplete/LocalService`` in [KeyboardKit Pro][pro] will honor all supported configurations, while ``Autocomplete/RemoteService`` will not.

-Views like the autocomplete ``Autocomplete/Toolbar`` can list these suggestions and handle suggestion with the main ``KeyboardActionHandler``.

-## How to configure autocomplete

-You can override any autocomplete-related property or function in ``KeyboardInputViewController``, such as ``KeyboardInputViewController/autocompleteText`` or ``KeyboardInputViewController/performAutocomplete()``, to customize how autocomplete is handled by the controller.
+You can configure the ``AutocompleteContext`` and override the ``KeyboardInputViewController``'s autocomplete properties and functions, such as ``KeyboardInputViewController/autocompleteText`` or ``KeyboardInputViewController/performAutocomplete()``, to customize how autocomplete behaves.

 You can also disable autocorrection by applying a ``SwiftUI/View/autocorrectionDisabled(with:)`` view modifier to the keyboard view.

-You can use the ``AutocompleteContext`` to perform changes that are not persisted, such as using ``AutocompleteContext/isAutocorrectEnabled`` & ``AutocompleteContext/isAutocompleteEnabled`` to enable or disable autocomplete & autocorrect, ``AutocompleteContext/suggestionsDisplayCount``, etc.

-``AutocompleteContext`` also has an ``AutocompleteContext/autocorrectDictionary`` that can be used to add custom autocorrect text replacements, which for instance will be used by the ``Autocomplete/LocalProvider``.

-You can use the ``AutocompleteSettings`` to perform changes that will automatically persist, and  automatically update the context.
-Settings can also sync between the main app and keyboard extensions.
-See <doc:Settings-Article> for more information.
+Views like the ``Autocomplete``.``Autocomplete/Toolbar`` can list suggestions and handle them with a ``KeyboardActionHandler``.
+Set ``AutocompleteContext/isAutoLearnEnabled`` to `true` to make the action handler automatically ask the service to learn all unknown suggestions that it handles.